lutece-platform/lutece-system-plugin-profiles/README.md

 ## Introduction

-This plugin allows to define user profiles based a set of roles and rights.
+This plugin allows you to define user profiles based on a set of roles and rights.

 It thus facilitates the management of authorizations

+## Configuration

+The configuration of profiles is done from the "Profile Management" submenu in the Back Office.

+A profile is defined by an identifier and a description.

+The configuration of a profile consists of assigning it:

+* roles
+* rights
+* work groups
+* a view (dashboard of the Back Office home page)

+## Usage

+Assigning a profile to a user automatically grants them the roles, rights, and work groups defined in the profile.

 [Maven documentation and reports](https://dev.lutece.paris.fr/plugins/plugin-profiles/)